 | Lethargy, weakness, collapse, refusing water | Emergency | Go in now / urgent exam |

-A quick gut-check that helps: if your cat is still acting normal and it was a single mild episode, you usually have a little room to monitor.
-If your cat is not themselves, or the diarrhea keeps coming, you act sooner.
+A helpful gut-check: if your cat still seems normal and this was one mild episode, you usually have a little room to monitor.
+If your cat is not themselves, or the diarrhea keeps coming, act sooner.

 2) What counts as diarrhea (and what doesn’t)

-“Diarrhea” usually means stool that’s unformed, mushy, or watery.
-A slightly softer-than-usual stool once (especially after a new treat, a stressful day, or a small routine change) can be a small bump.
+Diarrhea usually means stool that is unformed, mushy, or watery.
+A single slightly softer-than-usual stool can happen after a new treat, a stressful day, or a small routine change.
 The pattern matters more than the one moment.

 - One soft stool, then back to normal

-- A small change after a minor diet slip (a new treat) with no other symptoms
+- A small change after a minor diet slip with no other symptoms

 - Normal appetite, normal energy, normal drinking